 Structures of Active and Passive Sentences

 Sentences in active voice have the owner-verb-recipient structure.
-Here is an example: “Our assistant lost your project report.”
+Here is an example written by essay writing service: “Our assistant lost your project report.”

 Sentences in the passive voice have the recipient-verb-owner structure.
 Sometimes, the owner is absent, leading to recipient-verb structures.
 Here are examples: “Your project report was lost by our assistant,” or just, “your project report was lost.”